haydenbleasel/stripe-migrate/README.md

 Once your account has been migrated, simply update your API keys and redeploy your app.

-This is a "mutli-run" CLI tool as it checks for existing matching data and skips it.
+Webhook, Product, Plan and Coupon migrations check for existing matching data and skips it if required.
 This means you can run it multiple times to ensure everything is migrated.

 ## Notes